Ireland's Ancient East

 The Seven Septs of Laois are central to the county’s deep heritage and their transplantation from Laois is a crucial aspect of Laois’ history.
 The ‘Seven Laois’ was a loose description of both land divisions and clan/sept divisions.
 The following names were generally recognised as the Seven Septs of Laois: O’Devoy (O’Deevy), O’Doran, O’Dowling, McEvoy, O’Kelly, O’Lalor and O’Moore.

 When, on the 17th August 1600, the famous Owny MacRory Óg O’More (O’Moore), Chief of Laois, fell sword in hand, the cause of the Septs was shattered, with the leading families moved to Munster or Connaught as the government feared there would be trouble if they stayed in Laois.

-Located in the heart of the Midlands, The Midlands Park Hotel is the perfect location to visit the following Ancient East attractions within an hour’s drive.
+Located in the heart of the Midlands, our hotel is the perfect location to visit the following Ancient East attractions within an hour’s drive.